 Zach Fox awarded VPR 2017 Fellowship in Scott College of Engineering

 2017-2018 GAUSSI fellowships awarded!
 Caleb Begly, Charlotte Cialek, Shaun Cross, Bridget Eklund, Jessie Filer, Mike Mangalea, Alex Mauro, & Daniel Jonas.

-The application deadline for the 2018-2019 GAUSSI fellowship is March 5, 2018 at 5:00 p.m. (mst).
-All required materials must be submitted by the deadline for full consideration.
+The application deadline for the 2018-2019 GAUSSI fellowship was March 5, 2018 at 5:00 p.m. (mst).
+All required materials were required by the deadline for full consideration.